 Let there be freedom to all employees to communicate effectively and fearlessly so that any issue that creates problems can be brought to the notice of the seniors and matters be resolved as and then and not wait for gossips to start about it and create further negativity.

 7. There should be no favouritism:

-Many a times, problems arise within organization when favouritism comes to play.
+Many times, problems arise within an organization when favouritism comes to play.

-Sometimes, an employee is favoured over others or sometimes, the upper level executives are blithely unaware about the real working people and they continue to promote someone who works less but talks well.
+Sometimes, an employee is favored over others or sometimes, the upper-level executives are blithely unaware about the real working people and they continue to promote someone who works less but talks well.

 In either case, it is up to the leaders to find the truth and treat all employees on par.

 Sometimes, things that you tend as gossip can be a game-changer for your company.

 For example, if an employee comes to you and speaks ill about another, instead of reprimanding the former, find the truth and then only take action.

 What if the information is true and that helps the company?

 If you are an employee of an organization and you get to know about a colleague who is spreading gossips and rumours about you, then rather than getting angry with him, meet him and have direct one-to-one conversation.